 - Explore programs for children with cancer.
 Major medical centers and nonprofit groups offer numerous activities and services specifically for children with cancer and their families.
 Examples include summer camps, support groups for siblings and wish-granting programs.
 Ask your health care team about programs in your area.

 - Help family and friends understand your situation.
 Set up a free, personalized Web page at the not-for-profit website CaringBridge.
 This allows you to tell the whole family about appointments, treatments, setbacks and reasons to celebrate — without the stress of calling everyone every time there's something new to report.

 - Collaboration.
-At Mayo Clinic, hematologists form a multidisciplinary team with hematology nurses, pathologists, social workers and transplant specialists to provide whole-person care to those with acute lymphocytic leukemia.
+At Mayo Clinic, adult and pediatric hematologists form a multidisciplinary team with hematology nurses, pathologists, social workers and transplant specialists to provide whole-person care to those with acute lymphocytic leukemia.
 Other professionals are included as needed.

 - Experience.
 Mayo Clinic doctors have extensive experience diagnosing and treating leukemias of all types.
 Each year, more than 300 people with acute lymphocytic leukemia receive care at Mayo Clinic.
 This experience means your care team is prepared with the knowledge and resources to provide you with exactly the care you need.

 - A full range of treatment options.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
 The range of treatments offered includes chemotherapy, stem cell transplant, targeted drug therapy and radiation therapy.

 - Comprehensive cancer center.
 Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.